How to Get to Sintra from Lisbon

 Getting to Sintra from Lisbon by car: easy until you try to park

 Given the geographical proximity, it is not at all strange that many decide to arrive in Lisbon by car and use it for excursions.
-Another possibility, more and more in vogue and economical, is to rent one.
-Going to Sintra in this way is very simple, but, despite that, it cannot be said to be the best option.
-On the positive side is that the road has no difficulties and in just 30 minutes you can get there on the A37 or IC15 roads, without having to pay any tolls.
+Another possibility, increasingly in vogue and economical, is to rent one.
+Going to Sintra in this way is very simple, but, in spite of that, it cannot be said that it is the best option:

-The problem comes when you are entering Sintra.
-Unless it is very early, almost dawn, you are going to start seeing cars parked everywhere.
-This will give you a clue as to how difficult it is going to be to find a parking space, although during the week in low season you will have a chance.
-Sintra has several parking lots, although with so few spaces that they fill up very quickly every day.
-In case you want to try, here are a couple of addresses:
+• Disadvantage: The problem comes when you are entering Sintra.
+Unless it's very early in the morning, you're going to start seeing cars parked everywhere, which gives you a clue as to how difficult it is to find parking, although on weekdays in low season you're going to have a chance.
+Sintra has several parking lots, although with so few spaces that they fill up very early every day.
+The main ones are located at Av.
+Movimento das Forças Armadas 4 and Av.
+Dr. Álvaro de Vasconcelos 13.

 To avoid these inconveniences some prefer to hire a cab to get to Sintra.
-Obviously, this eliminates the parking problem, but the round-trip fare will easily exceed 75 €.
+Obviously, this eliminates the parking problem, but the round trip will easily exceed 75 €.

 • Why I like this option: the flexibility of the car allows you to stop anywhere you want.